 In World of Color – Villainous!, Shelley Marie is a nine-year-old girl trying to decide whether to dress up as a princess or a villain for Halloween.
 This loose narrative framework is used to take Shelley Marie on a dark journey, encountering the Wicked Queen, Ursula, Dr. Facilier, Hades, and finishing with Maleficent.

-Of course, as with all versions of the show, World of Color – Villainous utilizes dancing water fountains, lights, lasers, projections, and special effects.
+As with all versions of the show, World of Color – Villainous utilizes dancing water fountains, lights, lasers, projections, and special effects.
 It’ll be familiar to anyone who has seen the other versions of World of Color, albeit with a more story-driven approach.

 Next, the Frightfully Fun Parade.
 This parade debuted a few years ago during Mickey’s Halloween Party at Disneyland, and we really enjoy it.
 Frightfully Fun Parade is similar to Boo to You Parade at Walt Disney World, albeit it shorter and a tad darker.

-Despite it’s shorter duration, we think that Frightfully Fun Parade is very strong, and it does a ton with an economy of parade units and floats.
+Despite the shorter duration, we think that Frightfully Fun Parade is very strong, and it does a ton with an economy of parade units and floats.
 What’s featured here is really good and has direct ties to Halloween.
 There are also some notable differences in the characters featured.

 Frightfully Fun Parade begins with the Headless Horseman of Sleepy Hollow carrying his flickering jack-o-lantern.
 He heralds the arrival of Mickey Mouse and Minnie Mouse who lead the cavalcade of characters.
 (This year, Cheshire Cat joins the mix!)